 Manufacturing is the third largest industry employer in Minnesota, accounting for 11 percent of all jobs in the state.
-Employment in manufacturing ranges from 6 percent of jobs in the Northland region to 19 percent of jobs in the Southwest.
+Employment in manufacturing ranges from 6% of jobs in the Northland region to 20% of jobs in the Southwest.
 It is the second largest industry employer in the Northwest, Southern, Southwest, and West Central regions.

 Stories about the decline of manufacturing jobs are common.
-And indeed, manufacturing has declined from 15 percent of all jobs in the state in 2000 to 11 percent today.
-The industry may experience a slight numeric loss of jobs by 2026, but manufacturing jobs should still compose about 10 percent of jobs in the state by then.
+And indeed, manufacturing has declined from 15% of all jobs in the state in 2000 to 11% today.
+The industry may experience a slight numeric loss of jobs by 2030, but manufacturing jobs should still comprise about 10% of jobs in the state by then.

 Jobs in modern manufacturing increasingly require training and advanced skills.
 The STEM section of Minnesota Compass provides some insight into credentialing, employment, and job projections in STEM production and trade.
-By 2026, we expect to see growth of more than 100 jobs in six STEM production and trade occupations in manufacturing, as outlined in the table below.
+By 2028, we expect to see growth of more than 100 jobs in 18 STEM production and trade occupations in manufacturing, as outlined in the table below.

 Interested in a career in manufacturing?
-The Dream It.
-Do It.
-Minnesota Statewide Tour of Manufacturing is happening all throughout the month of October.
+A Statewide Tour of Manufacturing is happening all throughout the month of October.
 Tours of manufacturers across the state are free, giving attendees the chance to see how STEM skills are put into practice every day in modern manufacturing.

 Learn more about apprenticeship!
 Apprenticeship Minnesota, a program of the Minnesota Department of Labor and Industry, has resources to help you learn more about this tried-and-true model for career opportunities and growth.
 They also maintain a directory of Registered Apprenticeship Employer and Training Programs throughout the state.